 - 32. (i).
 Term Loans from Banks are secured by equitable mortgage of land, building and hypothecation of plant and machinery present and future.
-Working Capital Loans repayable on demand is fully secured by hypothecation of raw materials, stocks in process, finished goods, stores, book debts and second charge on Plant & Equipment situated at Gudur Plant. - (ii).
+Working Capital Loans repayable on demand is fully secured by hypothecation of raw materials, stocks in process, finished goods, stores, book debts and second charge on Plant & Equipment situated at Gudur Plant. - (ii) The monthly statements of book debts and inventories filed by the Company with the Banks are in agreement with the books of accounts. - (iii).
 Terms of Repayment